US to provide licenses for sales to Huawei if national security protected

 After Huawei was added to the Entity List, the semiconductor industry lobbied the U.S. government for carveouts to sell non-sensitive items that Huawei could easily buy abroad, arguing that a blanket ban would harm American companies.

+"The private sector must act responsibly and protect technologies with national security ramifications," Ross warned American firms.
+"It is wrong to trade secret or sensitive IP or source code for access to a foreign market, however lucrative that market might be."

+Ross also called out China directly, pointing to "China's tenacious pursuit of American technologies" to modernize its military.
+"This cannot be tolerated," he said.

-(Reporting by Karen Freifeld and Alexandra Alper; Editing by Chizu Nomiyama and Susan Thomas)
+(Reporting by Karen Freifeld and Alexandra Alper, Writing by Alexandra Alper; Editing by Chizu Nomiyama, Susan Thomas and Marguerita Choy)